Automate data entry and form filling

 Automate data entry from a description

 Describe the form in plain words in the Chrome extension and it builds the steps for you.
 Give it the fields and where each value comes from, then run it.
 Explore no-code.
-Note: Build from description is coming very soon.
-In the meantime you can still use the no-code builder.

 To the right is an example.
 Break the form down field by field and let the AI generate the steps of your bot.